 “I really wanted to return to work sooner…I felt I was able to if supported professionally and had my role adjusted by my workplace, however there was no real physical support”

 Liaison between healthcare professionals and employers was regarded as an important factor in enabling people to access appropriate services and to eventually RTW.
 However, such liaisons were suggested to be rare, and professional signposting and guidance was lacking.
+In terms of workplace support, few were aware of the UK’s Jobcentre Plus, particularly in work coaches.
+A small number (n=5) were supported by a work coach, yet these were all via private healthcare and not national healthcare.
+The effectiveness of work coaches varied depending on level of expertise and links with therapists to understand full impact of injury, and appropriate levels of reasonable adjustments, support to remain in work.
+For those aware of Jobcentre Plus, they did not seek help, as they felt they had adequate support from their workplace (i.e., manager and human resources).

 Theme 3: Experiences of occupational therapists supporting return to work